tracel-ai/burn/README.md

 ## Burn-Tensor

-BURN has its own tensor library supporting multiple backends, it can also be used for other scientific computing applications.
+Burn has its own tensor library supporting multiple backends, it can also be used for other scientific computing applications.
-Click [here](./burn-tensor/) for more details.
+Click [here](../burn-tensor/) for more details.

-## Module Definition

-Currently working on it ... 💻